rhx/gir2swift/README.md

 5. Create a script that runs `gir2swift` (see [Usage](#Usage) below) and then builds your project using `swift build`
 6. If the build phase fails (more likely than not), add code that patches the generated Swift source files (e.g. using `awk` or `sed`) to correct the errors the compiler complains about

+## What is new?

+Version 11 introduces a new type system into `gir2swift`, to ensure it has a representation of the underlying types.
+This is necessary for Swift 5.3 onwards, which requires more stringent casts.
+As a consequence, accessors can accept and return idiomatic Swift rather than underlying types or pointers.
+This means that a lot of the changes will be source-breaking for code that was compiled against libraries built with earlier versions of `gir2swift`.

+### Notable changes

+ * Requires Swift 5.2 or later
+ * `ErrorType` has been renamed `GLibError` to ensure it neither clashes with `Swift.Error` nor the `GLib.ErrorType`  scanner enum
+ * Parameters or return types for records/classes now use the corresponding, lightweight Swift `Ref` wrapper instead of the underlying pointer

 ## Usage